pcda17/pcda17.github.io/index.md

 Except when indicated, there will be required readings each week.
 The required readings will either be available online and linked below or posted on Canvas, so there are no books to buy or papers to acquire for the class.

-Assignments should be posted on Canvas before the start of class each week.
+Assignments should be posted on Canvas by midnight the day before class.

 ### Resources